Coronavirus – FAQs on managing a safe return to work

 Where abuse by customers is related to the employee’s gender, race or other protected characteristic, you should take account of the detailed guidance produced by the EHRC.
 The law that made employers explicitly liable for third-party harassment was repealed several years ago (although its re-introduction is under consideration), but this guidance explains why employers should nevertheless ensure they respond robustly to this sort of behaviour.

 Make sure that managers and other employees know they should not put themselves in personal danger resulting from customer abuse.
 All managers should have received training on how to deal with this type of situation, including calling the police in certain circumstances.
 Posters warning customers that any harassment or violence towards staff will not be tolerated can also be helpful.
+Remember that you ultimately have the right to deny entry to your premises.

 What is the position if our business or our employees are based in Scotland, Wales or Northern Ireland?